One Night in January: Counting the Cost of Homelessness (In Production)

 116 West Walnut Street

-“116 West Walnut Street” is an excerpt from “One Night in January,” which is still in production.
-The short tells the story of the Manna House, a permanent supportive home for chronically homeless men in Johnson City, Tennessee.
+“116 West Walnut Street” is an excerpt from “One Night in January: Counting the Cost of Homelessness,” and tells the story of the Manna House, a permanent supportive home for chronically homeless men in Johnson City, Tennessee.

 Featuring Mike Miller continuing his role as Ryder, “A Free Man” is part two of the “Dark As Night” trilogy.
 The film follows Ryder’s journey as he ties up loose ends after the eventful night at the cabin.

 Dark As Night Official Trailer

 During one harrowing summer night, Bear Logan loses his way and enters a grisly nightmare with no exit point.
 Torn between his loyalties to a good friend and his own moral code, Bear must make a decision that may place his own life in jeopardy.

 Written and directed by Stephen Newton, Dark As Night is the first short narrative film from documentary producer, RAZAR FILMS.

 Lite Foods, Inc promo wins AAF Silver Addy Award